Regaez/moodle-local_moodec/readme.md

 # Moodec

-Moodec is an eCommerce storefront plugin for Moodle.
+Moodec is a **work-in-progress** eCommerce storefront plugin for Moodle.
 Users are able to browse through a catalogue of courses and add them to a cart, which they can purchase and enrol into via Paypal.

 ## Requirements